"""The core state representation.

 """Concatenate a list of SimStates into a single SimState.

-Combines multiple states into a single state with multiple batches.
+Combines multiple states into a single state with multiple systems.

-Global properties are taken from the first state, and per-atom and per-batch
+Global properties are taken from the first state, and per-atom and per-system

 properties are concatenated.